aoswalt/elixir-in-20-minutes/README.md

 alias MyApp.{Foo, Bar, Baz}
 ```

+Module attributes, defined with `@` such as `@limit 10`, are commonly used to defined module scoped constants.

 Defining a struct inside a module creates a tagged map that allows for
 compile time guarantees, default values, and a common data element to build functions around.